kunhwiko/concepts/systems/networks-part-1.md

   c) Router will determine how to route packets in the following ways:
        * If there is one match on the routing table, packets are sent to the corresponding next hop.
        * If there are multiple matches on the routing table, packets are sent to next hop that has the longest subnet mask.
-       * If there are no matches on the routing table, packets are sent to a default entry or dropped.
+       * If there are no matches on the routing table, packets are sent to a default entry (i.e. match on 0.0.0.0/0) or dropped.
-  c) Routers typically have multiple NICs and MAC addresses as each network interface (e.g. ports) requires a MAC address.
+  d) Routers typically have multiple NICs and MAC addresses as each network interface (e.g. ports) requires a MAC address.
-  d) Routers help form the IP address hierarchy in networks and subnets.
+  e) Routers help form the IP address hierarchy in networks and subnets.
-  e) Routers provide a control point for network traffic where security, filtering, redirecting can be enforced.
+  f) Routers provide a control point for network traffic where security, filtering, redirecting can be enforced.

 More info here: https://www.youtube.com/watch?v=H7-NR3Q3BeI&list=PLIFyRwBY_4bRLmKfP1KnZA6rZbRHtxmXi&index=2
 ```